Our learning and teaching is designed to provide the best learning experience for our students, whether they study a course on-campus or online.

 |Pushing the boundaries of innovation - digitally in the first instance but also in all other aspects.||Navigation and design are digitally and pedagogically innovative.|

 |Modular||Each module has its own assessment, with the potential for stacking.|

-Developing world-leading practice in STEMM teaching through digital innovation, RMIT's STEMM Centre for Digital Innovation sets the standard.
+Developing world-leading practice in STEM teaching through digital innovation, RMIT's STEM Centre for Digital Innovation sets the standard.

-The Centre's mission is to foster a culture of innovation in learning and teaching in STEMM at RMIT through strategic partnerships, research-informed leadership and digital solutions.
-The four key areas of activity to support this mission are to:
+The Centre's mission is to foster a culture of innovation in learning and teaching in STEM at RMIT through strategic partnerships, research-informed leadership, and digital solutions.

-Enhancing program and course offerings, and associated processes, with a view to continuously improving the student learning experience and outcomes.
+Enhancing program and course offerings, and associated processes, to continuously improve the student learning experience and outcomes.

-A primary objective of the team is not only to monitor that actions aimed at enhancing programs have been implemented, but to also establish if these actions have had the desired effect.
+A primary objective of the team is to monitor that actions aimed at enhancing programs have been implemented and establish if these actions have had the desired effect.